eclipse-bluechi/bluechi/CONTRIBUTING.md

-# Contributing to Eclipse BlueChi
+# Contributing to Eclipse BlueChi&trade;

 Thank you for your interest in Eclipse BlueChi.